zfit/zfit/docs/getting_started/5_minutes_to_zfit.rst

 function with respect to the error calculation, in order to give the freedom of calculating this error whenever needed and to allow the use of external error calculation packages.

-In order to
+In order to estimate the uncertainty of the parameters, a hessian approximation can be made using :meth:`~zfit.result.FitResult.hesse`.
+This is a fast, symmetric estimation that usually works well and is also valid for weighted fits (as corrections are applied).

+It is invoked as

 .. jupyter-execute::

     param_hesse = result.hesse()
     print(param_hesse)

-Most minimisers will implement their CPU-intensive error calculating with the ``errors`` method.
+The errors will also be added to the result object and show up when printing the result.

+While the hessian approximation has many advantages, it may not hold well for certain loss functions, especially for asymetric uncertainties.
+A more CPU-intensive error calculating can be invoked with the ``errors`` method, which is a profiling method that also minimizes at every point *(it is however not valid in the case of weights and takes considerably longer).*
 As an example, with the :py:class:`~zfit.minimize.Minuit` one can calculate the `MINOS`` with:

 .. jupyter-execute::